 A sure way any interpretive proposition or philosophical position, including biblical exegesis and theological paradigms may be shown to be false is by demonstrating that they violate the laws of logic or require a reversal of our moral intuitions.
 This is the problem Calvinism faces.
 Now, what evangelicals must come to grips with is whether this test for validity is true and applies to the interpretations of Scripture.
 In other words, is this a hermeneutical principle that all evangelical scholars, pastors, teachers and laypersons should affirm, or is dichotomizing logical reasoning and moral intuition from the results of one’s exegetical claims a valid hermeneutic.

 The fact that in biblical interpretation we are dealing with the comprehension of divine revelation as to the nature and ways of God does not alter the applicability of reason for discerning the truth or falsity of an interpretation of that divine revelation.
 There are several reasons for this.
 One is that we are dealing with that revelation as written text.
 As such, we expect the authors to have thought and penned their thoughts in a coherent manner.
 They did not write in contradiction to themselves.
-The rules of logical thought apply.
+For thoughtful writers, especially those whose writings that a rational God has had a hand in bringing about and taking up as his own revelation to us, the rules of logical thought apply.
 Second, God himself is the source of these laws of logic by which we reason.
 I suspect that most, if not all evangelical philosophers and theologians agree on this.
 I also suspect that they would agree on the functionality of these laws and that we have a sufficient capacity to employ them, not only because we use them every day in all areas of life, but because we were made in the image of God.
 As such, even though our reason has been impaired by sin, we still retain that image and the reasoning capacities that come to us by virtue of having that image.
 Our logical and moral reasoning capacities are God’s gifts to us.
 Therefore, when our human reason and moral sense are functioning properly, they are reliable enough in the service of discerning the truth of a matter, especially when it involves the interpretation of the divinely inspired text of Scripture.
 For the reasons given above, divine inspiration only affirms a reasonable, coherent text.
 Divine authorship and inspiration cannot be used as an excuse for incoherence, inconsistency and contradiction in one’s exegetical conclusions and the theology one constructs upon those conclusions.
-Couple this with the fact that God cannot violate his own nature, which includes these canons of reason and moral standards, then his divinely inspired revelation will demonstrate coherence, consistency and non-contradiction.
+Couple this with the fact that God cannot violate his own nature, which includes these canons of reason and moral standards, then we may conclude that his divinely inspired revelation will demonstrate coherence, consistency and non-contradiction.

 Evangelical scholars agree that the Bible does not contradict itself, therefore it should not be interpreted incoherently, inconsistently or in a contradictory manner.
 Thus, we have inviolable principles of thought that apply to all thought – even biblical interpretive thought.
 As C. S. Lewis put it, “…nonsense remains nonsense even when we talk it about God.”
 The late R. C. Sproul states, “Alternative interpretations which are contradictory and mutually exclusive cannot both be true unless God speaks with a forked tongue.”